America's Best Hot Dogs

 What lives on, however, is Feltman’s style: a grilled, all-beef specimen in natural casing that became synonymous with New York.
 Today, you’ll find the best-tasting examples at Gray’s Papaya, which since the 1970s has been serving a taut, almost rippling link in a just-warmed, fluffy bun.
 You’ll barely notice the no-frills, counter-service operation.

 Meanwhile, Chicago developed its own style (and an inevitable hot-dog rivalry with the Big Apple).
-Also a cow-only affair, its dog is steamed, as opposed to grilled, and given hits of yellow mustard; chopped, raw, white onion; Nuclear Relish (dyed neon green); tomato wedges; kosher dill pickle; whole (medium-hot) sport peppers; and celery salt.
+Also a cow-only affair, its dog is steamed, as opposed to grilled, and given hits of yellow mustard; chopped, raw, white onion; neon green relish; tomato wedges; kosher dill pickle; whole (medium-hot) sport peppers; and celery salt.
 Hot Doug’s still serves this classic (just ask for The Dog) while also evolving people’s tastes with new flavors like spicy Thai chicken or curry lamb sausage.

 Celebrity chefs are pushing the envelope as well—and taking the humble hot dog to new levels.
-Chris Cosentino, of San Francisco’s Incanto restaurant and the Food Network’s Chefs vs. City, was a cofounder of Boccalone, which serves what it proudly calls “Tasty Salted Pig Parts.”
+Chris Cosentino, of San Francisco’s Incanto restaurant and Bravo’s Top Chef Masters, was a cofounder of Boccalone, which serves what it proudly calls “Tasty Salted Pig Parts.”
 But this is no traditional dog; it’s made of mortadella.